 This version includes only the unformatted text.
 It is a version for use if only the words are needed to put into an existing design.

-Customizing Designs
+How do you customize the designs?

-The designs have some areas that allow you to customize the NPP for a covered patient.
-While also facilitating compliance with the requirements of the Privacy Rule.
+Each of the designs have some areas that allow you to customize the NPP for your covered entity while also helping you comply with the requirements of the Privacy Rule.
 The gray, fillable fields in each PDF include instructions for special notes to add to the Notice if they apply to your entity.
 If you do not have any special notes, you can simply click the space bar to delete them from the page.

 Editing Text Field Properties

-To change the font size for the fillable fields you shall use Adobe Acrobat Professional version 8, 9, X or XI.
+To change the point size for the fillable fields you must use Adobe Acrobat Professional version 8, 9, X or XI.
 Follow these instructions for changing the Text Field Properties:

 Under the Forms menu, select Add or Edit fields. . .